sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 The one-sample *t*-test
 -----------------------

 After some thought, I decided that it might not be safe to assume that the psychology student grades necessarily have the same standard deviation as the other students in Dr Zeppo’s class.
 After all, if I am entertaining the hypothesis that they do not have the same mean, then why should I believe that they absolutely have the same standard deviation?
 In view of this, I should really stop assuming that I know the true value of σ.
 This violates the assumptions of my *z*-test, so in one sense I am back to square one.
 However, it is not like I am completely bereft of options.
 After all, I have still got my raw data, and those raw data give me an *estimate* of the population standard deviation, which is 9.52.
 In other words, while I can not say that I know that σ = 9.5, I *can* say that :math:`\hat\sigma` = 9.52.

-Okay, cool.
 The obvious thing that you might think to do is run a *z*-test, but using the estimated standard deviation of 9.52 instead of relying on my assumption that the true standard deviation is 9.5.
 And you probably would not be surprised to hear that this would still give us a significant result.
 This approach is close, but it is not *quite* correct.
 Because we are now relying on an *estimate* of the population standard deviation we need to make some adjustment for the fact that we have some uncertainty about what the true population standard deviation actually is.
-Maybe our data are just a fluke …maybe the true population standard deviation is 11, for instance.
+Maybe our data are just a fluke… maybe the true population standard deviation is 11, for instance.
 But if that were actually true, and we ran the *z*-test assuming σ = 11, then the result would end up being *non-significant*.
 That is a problem, and it is one we are going to have to address.